Volodymyr Omelyan: Road sector

-Road Safety
+Road safety

 The newly established Road Fund also allocates for the first time, 5% per year for road safety.
 The Ministry of Infrastructure developed and the government approved a three-year program for increasing the level of road safety in Ukraine through 2020.
-The three-year program "500-500-1000" provides about 8 billion UAH on the equipment of 500 U – turn islands, 500 roundabouts and 1000 illuminated pedestrian crossings.
+The three-year "500-500-1000" programme provides about ₴8 billion on the equipment of 500 U-turn islands, 500 roundabouts and 1,000 illuminated pedestrian crossings.
 109 sites accounting for the largest concentration of traffic accidents nationally have been identified and work is ongoing to make them safe.
 Within the framework of the Program, the goal is to reduce road deaths by 30% by 2020.
 The improvement of road safety and efforts to reduce the destruction of roads by overweight trucks, will be facilitated by the use of 78 new mobile weight control systems and the establishment of 10 stationary Weight-in-Motion systems (WIM).
 More than 300 WiM-complexes are planned to be installed in the future.

-On July 9, 2018, a financial agreement was signed between Ukraine and the European Investment Bank to allocate 75 million euros towards the improvement of road safety in six Ukrainian cities: Kyiv, Dnipro, Kharkiv, Lviv, Odesa and Kamyanets-Podilsky.
+On 9 July 2018, a financial agreement was signed between Ukraine and the European Investment Bank to allocate 75 million euros towards the improvement of road safety in six Ukrainian cities: Kyiv, Dnipro, Kharkiv, Lviv, Odesa and Kamyanets-Podilsky.

-Waterborne Transport
+Waterborne transport

 Volodymyr Omelyan initiated an entry into the maritime industry the world's leaders companies - Hutchison Ports and DP World.
 He stands for the transfer of ports into concession and development of public-private partnership.
 The reform in the maritime industry and inland water transport industry has begun.
 The Maritime Administration was created and the Marine Doctrine was developed.
 In 2017, Ukraine's seaports transshipped almost 133 million tons of cargo, which is 0.9% more than in 2016.
-Since January 1, 2018, the port charges have been reduced by 20%.
+Since 1 January 2018, the port charges have been reduced by 20%.
 Large-scale dredging works are conducted with the participation of leading international companies.
-Financing for the reconstruction of the Dnipro locks is provided from the EU budget support fund in the amount of 105 million UAH.
-In spring, 2018, Ukraine successfully passed the audit of the International Maritime Organization.
+Financing for the reconstruction of the Dnipro locks is provided from the EU budget support fund in the amount of ₴105 million.
+In spring 2018, Ukraine successfully passed the audit of the International Maritime Organization.